 We are so excited that you are actively learning more about LaGrange Academy and all the wonderful things taking place here.
-It is the collective nature of all that we offer that we call the “LaGrange Academy Difference”.
+The collective nature of all that we offer that we call the “LaGrange Academy Difference.”
 Many students and parents describe it as a feeling that is experienced as soon as one walks on campus.
-The education of your child is of the utmost importance to us and we take our responsibility in that partnership very seriously.
+Your child’s education is of the utmost importance to us, and we take our responsibility in that partnership very seriously.

 Why choose an independent school?